 International flights are subject to a different level of security checks and law enforcement by customs agents.
 We generally would not recommend taking any form of CBD oil on an airplane unless you have thoroughly researched the laws in the country that you are flying to.

-CBD oil products with more than 0.3% THC are considered to be from marijuana, so they would fall under the TSA rules on Medical Marijuana.
+CBD oil products with more than 0.3% THC are considered to be from marijuana.
+Since marijuana is still illegal under federal law, those products cannot be taken in carry-on or checked bags per the current TSA guidelines.